devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

-This will allow you to reference the ``foo/bar`` file in ``run`` section as ``*bar`` without having to know where exactly it is located in your installation of devassistant.
+This will allow you to reference the ``foo/bar`` file in ``run`` section as ``*bar`` without having to know where exactly it is located in your installation of DevAssistant.

 Run
 ---

-Run sections are the essence of devassistant.
+Run sections are the essence of DevAssistant.
 They are responsible for preforming all the tasks and actions to set up the environment and the project itself.
 By default, section named ``run`` is invoked (this is a bit different for ``modifier`` assistants `Modifier Assistants`_).